D.C. jail to relax coronavirus restrictions, end nearly 24-hour lockdown

-Department of Corrections Director Quincy Booth said in an interview that the changes reflect the newest directives released by Mayor Muriel E. Bowser (D) and guidance from city health officials and the U.S. Centers for Disease Control and Prevention.
+Corrections Department Director Quincy L. Booth said in an interview that the changes reflect the latest directives released by Mayor Muriel E. Bowser (D) and guidance from city health officials and the U.S. Centers for Disease Control and Prevention.
 Booth said his staff was challenged with implementing widespread changes to help limit the spread of the virus and accommodate connecting inmates with family, education and legal support outside of correctional facilities.

 “This is our attempt at going back to a level of normalcy without compromising health,” Booth said.
 “We didn’t get the chance to shut down to help figure it out.”

-Beginning June 11, inmates will be released from cells for about 5 ½ hours daily, which mirror pre-pandemic levels, officials said.
+Beginning June 11, inmates will be released from cells for about 5½ hours a day, which mirror pre-pandemic levels, officials said.

 D.C.
 Council member Charles Allen, who chairs the committee on the judiciary and public safety, said the new plans from the Department of Corrections were “heading in the right direction,” though there is still more work to do.
-He was one of many lawmakers who have been calling on the Department of Corrections to come up with a plan to ease restrictions safely.
+He was one of many lawmakers who have been calling on the department to come up with a plan to ease restrictions safely.

 “I asked DOC to go back to the drawing board and create an exit strategy that both protects resident and staff safety and also recognizes the harm of what is essentially a year of solitary confinement on residents’ mental and behavioral health,” Allen (D-Ward 6) said.
 “This proposal is much improved, particularly around access to legal representation, contact with loved ones, and out-of-cell time, and it still guards against the spread of the virus.”

 Inmates once again will be eligible for in-person attorney and family visits.
-Educational instruction, religious services, group sessions and increased access to indoor recreation such as basketball and board games also will restart, the plans outline.
-Activities such as barber services that were shuttered in an effort to stop the spread of the coronavirus also will resume for the inoculated.
+Educational instruction, religious services, group sessions and increased access to indoor recreation such as basketball and board games also will restart, according to the plans.
+Activities such as barber services that were shuttered in an effort to stop the spread of the coronavirus also will resume for those who are inoculated.

 All activities will require use of masks and adherence to social distancing guidelines, officials said.